Skopezz/word-guess-game/README.md

 ## Credits

 I would like to thank Komal for his guidance and support.
 I would like to thank AB on how to learn Javascript.
+I would like to thank Beth as well.

 ### Content

 - The list of words were generated from Chat GPT
-- The code was taken from the following website -  [Tutorial](https://www.codingnepalweb.com/word-guessing-game-html-css-javascript/)
+- The code was inspired from the following website -  [Coding Nepal](https://www.codingnepalweb.com/word-guessing-game-html-css-javascript/)